EAGE-Annual-Hackathon/SnorIAX/README.md

 **:open_file_folder: saltNet**
   - Not Successfull approach to apply saliency and oclussion approaches  :( sadly we did not manage to obtain good results.

+#### Slides
+The slides can be found in pptx. format or in drive in the following link https://docs.google.com/presentation/d/1IcY3HfhFEcwlcRbES3Sbveordv7SDEVzcrBM5VCnJpI/edit?usp=sharing